Project-Books/book-project/STYLEGUIDE.md

 4 spaces should be used for indentation.
 This is clearer than 2 spaces (more than 4 is extraneous).

+**120 character limit**

+A line should generally not exceed 120 characters (an IntelliJ default).

+Why 120 characters, not 100 characters (like the Google Java style guide)?
+You can have two files side by side that do not exceed 120 characters on a 1920x1080 display (at least in IntelliJ).

 **One statement per line**